 The Jerusalem Botanical Garden

-The Jerusalem Botanical Gardens comprises more than six thousand plant species, which were brought to Israel from all over the world and are being preserved for the benefit and enjoyment of the public.
-The plants are displayed in six sections, each designed to create a miniature landscape of the region of origin of the plants.
-The Gardens also boasts a tropical greenhouse in the name of Florence Dvorsky, which contains a wide variety of plants from tropical regions.
+The Jerusalem Botanical Gardens comprises more than six thousand plant species, that were brought to Israel from all over the world and are being preserved for the benefit and enjoyment of the public.
+The plants are displayed in six areas, each designed to create a miniature landscape of the plants' region of origin.
+The Gardens also boasts of a tropical greenhouse, named after Florence Dvorsky, containing a wide variety of plants from tropical regions.
 The University Botanical Gardens operates enrichment programs for school children - from kindergarten to secondary school - on numerous and diverse subjects dealing with nature and preservation of the environment.

 Opening Hours: Sunday to Thursday 09:00 -17:00, Saturdays 10:00 - 17:00, 02-6794012

-Journey through an exiting presentation of 3000 years of Jerusalem's history
+Journey through an exciting presentation of 3000 years of Jerusalem's history

 Beit Agron, 37 Hillel St. Tel - 02-6348381.